-Actor Robert Reed shocked the nation when he died suddenly on May 12, 1992 from AIDS-related colon cancer.
+Actor Robert Reed shocked the nation when he died suddenly on May 12, 1992 from AIDS-related colon cancer at the age of 59.
 He lived his entire life in the closet, although those closest to him knew he was gay.

 But his death told America something important.
 If AIDS could take America’s favorite Dad from The Brady Bunch, the disease was everywhere —and could take anyone.